deepakajaylinux/kevellphara/docs/source/chown.rst

 Benefits
 --------

-* The module can change the owner at any time with Cleopatra.
+* The module can change the owner at any time with ptconfigure.
 * While doing recursive process if you change single file the entire folder can also be changed.
 * We can verify the current status of the owner.